 Edsall departed UConn as the school’s all-time leader in career wins (74) and most games coached (144).
 He was a two-time recipient of the prestigious Bowl Championship Division Head Coach of the Year in New England by the Gridiron Club of Greater Boston (2007, 2010).

-During his tenure at UConn, the Huskies finished in the top twenty nationally for total offense twice (2003, 2004) and total defense three times (2002, 2005, 2008).
-Under Edsall's guidance Connecticut defeated teams from the ACC, Big Ten, Big East, Big 12, Conference USA and the SEC.
+During his tenure at UConn, the Huskies finished in the top-20 nationally for total offense twice (2003, 2004) and total defense three times (2002, 2005, 2008).
+Under Edsall’s guidance Connecticut defeated teams from the ACC, Big Ten, Big East, Big 12, Conference USA and the SEC.

-In 2007, as Edsall continued to grow the program to prominence, the Huskies earned their first-ever national rankings peaking at #13 in the BCS standings in November.
-That year they became just the second Big East team ever to go 7-0 at home and defeat three teams at home that were ranked in the top ten during the season.
+In 2007, as Edsall continued to grow the program to prominence, the Huskies earned their first-ever national rankings peaking at No. 13 in the BCS standings in November.
+That year they became just the second Big East team ever to go 7-0 at home and defeat three teams at home that were ranked in the top-10 during the season.

-Off the field, just as he is doing at Maryland, Edsall's teams were strong in the classroom as well.
-In 2007, 2008 and 2009 UConn was recognized by the American Football Coaches Association for its high graduation rate.
-In 2003 UConn was the only public Division I-A school to graduate at least 90% of its football players and in 2005, it was one of only eight schools to both graduate 70% and win a bowl game.
+Off the field, just as he is doing at Maryland, Edsall’s teams were strong in the classroom as well.
+In 2007, 2008 and 2009, UConn was recognized by the American Football Coaches Association for its high graduation rate.
+In 2003, UConn was the only public Division I-A school to graduate at least 90 percent of its football players and in 2005, it was one of only eight schools to both graduate 70 percent and win a bowl game.

-Prior to his season at Georgia Tech Edsall spend three seasons under two-time Super Bowl Champion coach Tom Coughlin as the secondary coach for the NFL Jacksonville Jaguars.
-During his time in Jacksonville the expansion Jaguars reached the playoffs twice, including a berth in the 1996 AFC Championship Game.
+Prior to his season at Georgia Tech, Edsall spent three seasons under two-time Super Bowl Champion coach Tom Coughlin as the secondary coach for the NFL’s Jacksonville Jaguars.
+During his time in Jacksonville, the expansion Jaguars reached the playoffs twice, including a berth in the 1996 AFC Championship Game.